Nemo64/Sen-selector-engine/README.md

 - `:last-child` same but last child
 - `:only-child` only matches if there are no other siblings around it.
 - `:nth-child(n)` matches only specific children.
 The value *3* would match only the 3rd child.
 Also possible is *2n* which would match every 2nd child.
 This can even be more defined with *2n+1* which means every 2nd child beginning with 1.
 Also possible are the values *odd* and *even*.
-- `:nth-last-child` same as above except it counts from the bottom
+- `:nth-last-child(n)` same as above except it counts from the bottom

 ### typed children selectors
 - `:first-of-type` like *:first-child* but only counts elements with the same tag name.
 - `:last-of-type` same as above except last.
 - `:only-of-type` same as *:only-child* except with the same limitation as *first-of-type*
-- `:nth-of-type` like *:nth-child* but only counts elements with the same tag name
+- `:nth-of-type(n)` like *:nth-child* but only counts elements with the same tag name
-- `:nth-last-of-type` same as above excepts it counts from the bottom.
+- `:nth-last-of-type(n)` same as above excepts it counts from the bottom.

 ### matching children selectors
 - `:first-match` like *:first-child* but only counts elements that match the selector part.
 - `:last-match` like *:first-match* except last
 - `:only-match` only matches if there are no other siblings that would match the selector part.
-- `:nth-match` same as *:nth-child* except it only counts elements that match the selector part.
+- `:nth-match(n)` same as *:nth-child* except it only counts elements that match the selector part.
-- `:nth-last-match` same as above except it counts from the bottom.
+- `:nth-last-match(n)` same as above except it counts from the bottom.

+Note that the match references only the selector part **before** the match pseudo.
+So `input:checked:first-match` would give you the first child input that is checked while `input:first-match:checked` would give you the first child input only if it is checked.

 ### input selectors
 - `:disabled` matches disabled inputs.